MTC-Sydney/searchgptaccelerator/Module6.md

 ### 7. Sparkle icon
 ---

 The Sparkle icon (the star-shaped icon) is implemented in `app/frontend/src/pages/chat/Chat.tsx`.
 The icon is imported in line 3 (first snippet below).
-It's colour is set in line 137 of the same file, with a RGB colour code (second snippet below).
+Its colour is set in line 137 of the same file, with a RGB colour code (second snippet below).
 Alter the `primaryFill` property for colour, `fontSize` for size, or replace the whole icon if you wish.

 ``` typescript
 import { SparkleFilled } from "@fluentui/react-icons";